alshedivat/al-folio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Nothing in life is to be feared, it is only to be understood.
+Nothing in life is to be feared, it is only to be understood.<br>
 Now is the time to understand more, so that we may fear less. ― Marie Curie